chengyuxing/rabbit-sql/README.md

 You don't like sql in xml, don't like xml binding to interfaces?

-You don't like tools auto generate too many entities and interfaces file?

 You don't like writing [dynamic sql](#Dynamic-sql) in java code?

 ## Introducing